raspberrypilearning/cd-dice-roller/en/step_2.md

 [[[generic-javascript-create-a-function]]]

 The `return` keyword in a function sends the value to the right of the word back to the point where the function was called.
-In this case it is the code to get a random number between 1 and 6; i.e., the numbers on the faces of dice. `Math.random()` returns a random decimal number between 0 and 1 (inclusive of 0, but not 1). `Math.floor()` will round down the decimal number that is inside the `()`.
+In this case, it is the code to get a random number between 1 and 6; i.e., the numbers on the faces of dice. `Math.random()` returns a random decimal number between 0 and 1 (inclusive of 0, but not 1). `Math.floor()` will round down the decimal number that is inside the `()`.

 --- /task ---